aditi-pithva/quarterly-report-chatbot/README.md

-# CIBC Quarterly Report Chatbot
+# Quarterly Report Chatbot

-Welcome to the **CIBC Quarterly Report Chatbot** repository!
+Welcome to the **Quarterly Report Chatbot** repository!
 This project leverages Natural Language Processing (NLP) to provide users with a conversational interface for accessing insights from CIBC's quarterly financial reports.
 The chatbot enables users to query specific data, trends, and analyses from these reports quickly and efficiently.

 ---